 Stands for Exchange Traded Funds, ETFs are investment funds that track underlying energy assets and divide their ownership into shares.
 Energy ETFs invest primarily in shares of oil, natural gas, and energy companies.
 The value of energy ETFs varies based on traders’ buying and selling actions.

 Since energy Exchange Traded Funds cover a vast range of regions, companies, and risks, they provide something for each trader.
-Also, the ETF approach offers diversification across the energy market, providing traders with the opportunity to gain exposure without worrying about the risks.
+Also, the ETF approach offers diversification across the energy market, allowing traders to gain exposure without worrying about the risks.

 Well, the top three energy ETFs are First Trust Natural Gas ETF (FCG), Invesco Dynamic Energy Exploration & Production ETF (PXE), and Invesco DWA Energy Momentum ETF (PXI).